 Stig Rasmussen, J.D., M.M.C.

-Stig joined the SC Campaign in May 2014.
-He has since been elevated to Grants and Contracts Manager.
-In this role, he oversees the regulatory management of all of the SC Campaign’s grant awards and giving, reviews and drafts all Campaign contracts, and supervises many of the day-to-day operations issues for the SC Campaign.
+Stig joined the organization in May 2014 and is currently Fact Forward’s Operations Manager.
+In this role, he supervises many of the day-to-day operations, human resources, and regulatory and legal compliance issues for the company.
 Stig received a Bachelor of Arts in 2004 from Emory University majoring in both Psycholinguistics and Philosophy, and received a Juris Doctorate and Master of Mass Communication from the University of South Carolina in 2011.
 He is licensed to practice law in South Carolina and Georgia.

 Lydia Royals, MA